 We did go in peak season, due to getting a good flight deal, if we went back would definitely go out of season.
 We witnessed thousands of tourists pile off ships, gather for sunsets for photos and the hustle and bustle of Fira was not enjoyable while visiting there.

-Getting to Santorini
+Getting to Santorini on a budget

 Flying from England to Santorini on a budget requires a combination of careful planning and smart choices.